 Issuer country of domicile is the current country of the issuer's principal executive offices.
-Assets from Developed Markets and Emerging Markets are considered eligible for Index Universe.
+Assets from countries including but not limited to all Developed Markets, Emerging Markets and Frontier Markets are considered eligible for Index Universe.

 3 Asset Pricing